How to Invest in ByteDance, the Company That Owns TikTok

 ByteDance valuation chart

-ByteDance's valuation peaked around $400 billion in 2021 when rumors of an upcoming IPO were circulating.
-The listing was quashed by Chinese regulators.
+ByteDance's valuation peaked at over $400 billion in 2021 when rumors of an upcoming IPO were circulating, but the listing was later quashed by Chinese regulators.